-Here are some ideas to incorporate into ASC planning to take advantage of potential increasing levels of ASC business on the horizon.
+This means that by 2030, it is estimated that 90% of all surgeries completed in the United States will be performed on an outpatient basis.
 Hospitals have tried to isolate themselves from this trend by focusing on high-income procedures that can only be performed in an inpatient operating room.
 However, this favorable wage differential is steadily shrinking as CMS moves toward reimbursement structures that support site neutrality.
 Health systems must incorporate a robust outpatient surgery strategy or see their profit margins diminish.

-Ambulatory surgery (surgery performed on the same day that does not require hospitalization) is also increasingly possible due to advances in surgical techniques, sedation, and postoperative pain management, making it more accessible and convenient for patients.
+Ambulatory surgery is becoming increasingly possible due to advances in surgical techniques, sedation, and postoperative pain management, making it more accessible and convenient for patients.
 On the ophthalmology side, most surgery centers are quite cost-effective just because they perform such a high volume of surgeries and have a long history of having outpatient centers.
-D, an ophthalmologist, sent an email about an opportunity he had to invest in an Ambulatory Surgical Center ahead of schedule in his career.
-There are definitely some cases that can be done in a center that shouldn't be done in a center.
+When considering investing in an ASC, there are some variables used to set a fair price.
+These include the types of procedures offered at the center, its complexity, and its ability to generate reasonable profits.